mit-enclaves/argos-gramine-testbench/readme.md

   @just compile-gramine {{ARGOS_MONITOR}}   # Compile gramine
   @just compile-gramine-benchmarks        # Compile individual benchmarks
   @just copy-gramine-binaries             # Copy all binaries to to-copy
+  @just setup-seal                        # Compiles and copies binaries for SEAL apps

 ```

 ## Setting up your machine

-To properly run graming on your machine, you will need to move some of the content
+To properly run gramine on your machine, you will need to move some of the content
 from `to-copy` to your machine.

 The `to-copy/gramine` should be copied to `/gramine`.